Mixtape-Sessions/Causal-Inference-1/Lab/Lalonde/Solutions/Solutions-R.md

 2. Now, take the treated units from the `nsw` dataset and append to it the CPS control sample `https://github.com/scunning1975/mixtape/raw/master/cps_mixtape.dta`.
+    Perform a simple difference-in-means on the combined dataset to estimate the treatment effect with no control group adjustment.

 ``` r
 df_cps <- haven::read_dta("https://raw.github.com/scunning1975/mixtape/master/cps_mixtape.dta")